MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 ## Client request properties

-Property names and methods for setting client request property options differ among client libraries.
-Select the tab for the desired client library.

 <!-- The following text can be re-produced by running: Kusto.Cli.exe -focus -execute:"#crp -doc" -->

+Client request property names differ among client libraries.
+Select the tab for the relevant client library.

+For an example of how to set these properties, see [Customize query behavior with client request properties](../get-started/app-basic-query.md#customize-query-behavior-with-client-request-properties).

 ### [C\#](#tab/csharp)